Online 12 steps workbook: The Proactive 12 steps

 Original wording (AA): Humbly asked Him to remove our shortcomings.

-As I become more aware of the impact of my actions, I explore alternative behaviors, and rehearse them in safe settings.
+I explore alternative behaviors, and rehearse them in safe settings.

 Original wording (AA): Made a list of all the people we had harmed, and became willing to make amends to them all.